Skip to content

 Veronique Sgambato

-I am a tenured researcher at INSERM (National institute of Health and medical research) and team leader at CNRS (National Center for scientific research) in Bron, France.
-After studying neurosciences in France, Canada and United States, I came back to France to study Parkinson’s disease.
-My research focuses on the pathophysiology of motor and non-motor symptoms of Parkinson’s disease, combining a clinical approach in patients and a preclinical approach in animals.
+I am a tenured researcher at INSERM (National institute of Health and medical research) and senior investigator at the Lyon Neuroscience Research Centre (France).
+After studying neuroscience in France, Canada and the United States, I returned to France to study pathologies related to basal ganglia dysfunction.
+My research focuses primarily on the pathophysiology of motor and non-motor symptoms of Parkinson’s disease, combining a preclinical approach in animals with a clinical approach in patients.

 Close